 Choose the Best Option for You

-Which is best: Roth IRA or 401(k)?
+Which is best: Traditional 401(k) vs. Roth IRA?
 This can be a tough call if you qualify for both and are trying to decide between one or the other.
 Nobody knows what the tax laws will be when you retire.
-Ultimately, the differences come down to 2 different types of tax advantages, investment options overall and employer contribution possibilities.
+Ultimately, the differences come down to two different types of tax advantages, investment options overall and employer contribution possibilities.

 However, one thing is for sure — it’s smart to take advantage of your employer’s contribution toward your 401(k), so contribute what you need to to get the full match.
 It’s a possibility to then take advantage of all the Roth IRA has to offer, and if your employer doesn’t offer a match, then investing only in a Roth IRA could be your best bet.

 Ready to start investing for the future?
 Check out Benzinga's breakdown of a brokerage account vs. an IRA account.